 - The element that duplicates self-element

-As there is a yin (-) or yang (+) attribute to each element, the above 5 elements plus their yin and yang versions make up the 10 deities.
+As there is a yin (-) or yang (+) attribute to each element, the above 5 elements plus their yin and yang polarity (or versions) make up the 10 deities.

 Discovering the 10 gods